So many things have changed since we have become minimalist. I can truly say that decluttering has completely changed my life!

 I have started questioning the way we are told to live and what we are told should be important (big house, nice car).
 Realizing expensive brand names don’t matter, especially if you can’t afford it.
-If you want that, great, but if you are in debt and stressed because of it, then its not great.
+If you are in debt and stressed because of it, then why are we chasing this “dream life”.

 I question if I really need the latest trend.
-Normally we look back and ask ourselves why we fell for a certain “thing” anyways.
-Whether its clothes or some product that is supposedly going to make our lives easier.
+Normally we look back and ask ourselves why we fell for a certain “trends” anyways.
+Whether it’s clothes or some product that is supposedly going to make our lives easier.
 Most of the time I find these products actually make my life harder.

 Realizing having fun and enjoying your time here on earth is what really matters.
 Time flies by!
 I see that when I look at my kids and how fast they are growing.
 I have become conscience of how I spend my time (even if I choose to waste it).